 This Salsa Roja is fresh and flavorful, with a great kick of heat.
-Made with fresh roasted vegetables and aromatic spices, this salsa tastes delicious with all your favorites dishes.
+Made with fresh roasted vegetables and aromatic spices, this salsa tastes delicious with all your favorite dishes.

 This Salsa Roja may very well be one of the best you've ever had.
 That's because I have tweaked this recipe until the flavors and texture are just right.
 Unlike traditional salsa recipes, this Salsa Roja is made by roasting the tomatoes, garlic, jalapenos, and onions.
 Doing this brings out their natural sweetness and gives the salsa a better texture overall.
 Roasted fresh vegetables are much richer in flavor, so this salsa is really going to wow you.